Dharanesh07/My_notes/git_guide.md

 4. Add your ssh key to the ssh agent
     > ssh-add ~/.ssh/id_ed25519

+5. Add the ssh keys to the github account > settings > SSH and GPG keys

 # Github setup for fist time

 1. create folder named git in .config directory and create a file named config in "~/.config/git/config"